Philly Anne Braden Anti-Racist Organizer Training Program

-This program is part political education, part leadership development and personal transformation work, and part organizing training.
-It’s not a series of “101” style workshops, but a rigorous political education and leadership development program intended to support white activists in becoming more effective, historically-grounded, and accountable anti-racist organizers, leaders, and multi-racial movement builders.
+This program was part political education, part leadership development and personal transformation work, and part organizing training.
+It was not a series of “101” style workshops, but a rigorous political education and leadership development program intended to support white activists in becoming more effective, historically-grounded, and accountable anti-racist organizers, leaders, and multi-racial movement builders.
 When Catalyst Project conducts the program in the Bay Area, participants are placed as volunteers in people of color-led racial and economic justice organizations.
-For this program, we are asking that applicants already be actively engaged in grassroots organizing work and commit to staying in and reflecting on that work for the course of the program.
+For this program, we asked that applicants already be actively engaged in grassroots organizing work and committed to staying in and reflecting on that work for the course of the program.

 Participants in the Anne Braden Anti-Racist Training Program:

 Developed an understanding of white supremacy as it interconnects with patriarchy, capitalism, heterosexism, imperialism, settler-colonialism, the gender binary system and the state